NVIDIA/nv-ingest/docs/docs/user-guide/getting-started/quickstart-guide.md

 pip install .
 ```

-> [!NOTE]
-> Interacting from the host depends on the appropriate port being exposed from the nv-ingest container to the host as defined in [docker-compose.yaml](docker-compose.yaml#L141).
+> **NOTE:** Interacting from the host depends on the appropriate port being exposed from the nv-ingest container to the host as defined in [docker-compose.yaml](docker-compose.yaml#L141).
 >
 > If you prefer, you can disable exposing that port, and interact with the nv-ingest service directly from within its container.
 >